A Great Place to Work

 teaching and learning

 Everything we do is evidence informed.
-In 2018 -2019 we developed a rich and ambitious Teaching and Learning CPD Programme based around John Hattie's 10 Mindframes for Visible Learning.
+We developed a rich and ambitious Teaching and Learning CPD Programme based around John Hattie's 10 Mindframes for Visible Learning.
 We believe they are the core notions of what truly make a difference:

 1. I am an evaluator of my impact on student learning